Alzheimer's Care Resources: Help and Support through Progression

 In the beginning

 Grant yourself permission to take a break and ask for assistance.
 This involves figuring out where you can benefit from help.
-Whether allowing someone to do grocery shopping or house cleaning, or having friends and neighbors come over to socialize with, or read to, your loved one – allow yourself to take time off.
-Use the time to rest, relax, and restore or if necessary, to keep your own life in order.2,3
+Whether allowing someone to do grocery shopping, house cleaning, or having friends and neighbors come over to socialize with your loved one, allow yourself to take time off.
+Use the time to rest, relax, and restore.2,3

 Caregiver stress is a real thing.
-Those who are full-time caregivers can experience depression, insomnia, and myriad health issues due to the fact that they do not take the time to care for themselves.4 This often leads to caregiver burnout.
-You may forget to care for yourself, not eating or sleeping enough; the sustained stress may weaken your immune system leaving you at risk of getting sick.
+Full-time caregivers can experience depression, insomnia, and a myriad of health issues due to time limitations straining their time and attention.4 This often leads to caregiver burnout.
+The sustained stress may weaken your immune system leaving you at risk of getting sick.

 Respite care gives you a block of time as a caregiver to rest, travel, or attend to other things.

-Adult day care centers
+Adult day centers

 Community resources for support